Tropical Field Ecology (GB 459)

 The World Fact Book -- The Bahamas

-Kansas residents who are not full-time enrolled for the spring semester will need to pay for 2 hours of undergraduate tuition (approximately $428).
-Undergraduate students who are residents of Nebraska, Missouri, Oklahoma, and Texas and not already enrolled full-time for the spring semester will pay an additional fee of approximately $500 in fees.
+Kansas residents who are not full-time enrolled for the spring semester will need to pay for 2 hours of undergraduate tuition.
+Undergraduate students who are residents of Nebraska, Missouri, Oklahoma, and Texas and not already enrolled full-time for the spring semester will pay an additional fee.
 These students can enroll under the NEARR program.
-Non-resident undergraduate students not eligible for the NEARR program would pay an additional $1222 in tuition and fees.
+Non-resident undergraduate students not eligible for the NEARR program would pay out-of-state student fees and tuition for 2 hours credit.

 Provide comments to Dwight Moore at firstname.lastname@example.org.